InitiatDev/initiat-cli/docs/SECURITY.md

 ### Secret Value Encryption

-Secrets are encrypted using XSalsa20Poly1305 (NaCl secretbox) with workspace keys.
+Secrets are encrypted using XSalsa20Poly1305 (NaCl secretbox) with project keys.
 The implementation can be found in `internal/crypto/crypto.go` in the `EncryptSecretValue` function.

 **Process:**
 1. Generate a random 24-byte nonce
-2. Use the workspace key as the encryption key
+2. Use the project key as the encryption key
 3. Encrypt the secret value using authenticated encryption
 4. Return the ciphertext and nonce

 **Security Properties:**
 - **Authenticated Encryption**: Prevents tampering and ensures authenticity
 - **Nonce Randomness**: Each encryption uses a unique random nonce
-- **Key Isolation**: Each workspace has its own encryption key
+- **Key Isolation**: Each project has its own encryption key

-### Workspace Key Wrapping
+### Project Key Wrapping

-Workspace keys are wrapped using X25519 key exchange and ChaCha20Poly1305.
-The implementation can be found in `internal/crypto/crypto.go` in the `WrapWorkspaceKey` function.
+Project keys are wrapped using X25519 key exchange and ChaCha20Poly1305.
+The implementation can be found in `internal/crypto/crypto.go` in the `WrapProjectKey` function.

 **Process:**
 1. Generate an ephemeral X25519 keypair
 2. Compute shared secret using X25519 key agreement
 3. Derive encryption key using HKDF-SHA256
-4. Encrypt workspace key with ChaCha20Poly1305
+4. Encrypt project key with ChaCha20Poly1305
 5. Package ephemeral public key, nonce, and ciphertext
 6. Encode the result in base64url format